AQUACULTURE

 Sea Weed Farming

-Sea Weeds are simple plants grown in the Shallow waters of the seas.
+Sea weeds are simple plants grown in the shallow waters of the seas.
 These are popularly called "Sea Vegetables".
-There is a potential markets for the Sea Weeds.
-They can be easily cultivated with the help of floating rafts in the near shore areas.
-The Palk Bay and Gulf of Mannar area are abundant in Seaweeds.
+There is a potential markets for the seaweeds.
+They can be easily cultivated with the help of floating rafts/monoline in the near shore areas.
+The Palk Bay and Gulf of Mannar area are abundant in seaweeds.
 The Gulf of Mannar area is well suited for Seaweed farming.
 The seaweeds are the only source for the production of phytochemicals such as agar, carrageenan and algin.
 Seaweeds are divided into Green, Brown, Red and Bluegreen algae based on the type of pigments, external and internal structures.

 There are two methods of cultivation of seaweeds.